mlcommons/ck/README.md

 * lack of unified and reproducible mechanisms for exchange of experimental results

-Eventually, we created CK as an open-source and light-weight SDK (~200K python code) to helps our colleagues preserve, organize, describe, cross-link and share their code, data and experimental results as reusable Python-based components with a very simple API (one function with JSON in and JSON out) and JSON-based schema-free
+Eventually, we created CK as an open-source and light-weight SDK (~200K python code) to help our colleagues preserve, organize, describe, cross-link and share their code, data and experimental results as reusable Python-based components with a very simple API (one function with JSON in and JSON out) and JSON-based schema-free